During our 6 months long Asia trip we visited Bangkok for one week where we had the chance to stay at The Okura Prestige Bangkok for two nights.

 Up & Above Restaurant and Bar

-For breakfast the hotel guests can choose between two restaurants: the Up & Above Restaurant and the Yamazato Restaurant.
+For breakfast, the hotel guests can choose between two restaurants: the Up & Above Restaurant and the Yamazato Restaurant.
 Since we stayed for 2 nights at The Okura Prestige Bangkok we decided to try both of them!

-The selection of the food was absolutely amazing, there were several types of eggs, cheese and ham platters, dim sums, fresh fruits and vegetables, delicious pastries and fruit juices.
+The selection of the food was absolutely amazing, there were several types of eggs, cheese and ham platters, dim sums, fresh fruits and vegetables, delicious pastries, and fruit juices.

 Beside the restaurant, the Up & Above has a bar area as well which is open all day long.
-The indoor area is open from 7am to 1am and the outdoor area is open between 6pm -1am.
-We visited the outside terrace during sunset and absolutely loved it.
-The terrace offers an amazing view over the Bangkok skyline, I was totally obsessed with the view!
+The indoor area is open from 7 am to 1 am and the outdoor area is open between 6 pm – 1 am.

-For our second breakfast we decided to try the Japanese breakfast which is served at the MICHELIN Plate Yamazato Restaurant.
+For our second breakfast, we decided to try the Japanese breakfast which is served at the MICHELIN Plate Yamazato Restaurant.

 Since I’ve never been to Japan it was a really interesting experience to try a traditional Japanese breakfast.
 I’ve already mentioned that I usually prefer sweet breakfasts so I couldn’t eat this breakfast every day but it was really great to try it!

-Although we didn’t try this restaurant but if you want to have a unique dining experience during your stay you can book a table here.
+Although we didn’t try this restaurant if you want to have a unique dining experience during your stay you can book a table here.

 Staying at The Okura Prestige Bangkok was absolutely perfect.
 The hotel is really beautiful, I loved the minimalist yet elegant and luxurious style of the rooms and the restaurants.
 The staff was always nice and helpful, they even helped me send a package back home to Budapest when I was totally lost!

 If you’re planning to visit Bangkok and looking for an amazing luxury hotel with incredible views and a great location, The Okura Prestige Bangkok will be a perfect choice for you.
-Check the latest prices and the availability here!
+Check the latest prices and availability here!